 I loved Roald Dahl’s books when I was a kid.
-The first I ever read was Charlie and The Chocolate Factory, followed closely by Charlie and the Great Glass Elevator.
-Just the other night the newer version of the movie was on television.
-I still cannot decide if I like the newer Johnny Depp version or the older Gene Wilder version better.
-Each are creepy in their own right.
-How about you?
+The first I ever read was Charlie and The Chocolate Factory, followed by Charlie and the Great Glass Elevator.
+The new version of the movie was on television just the other night.
+I cannot decide if I like the newer Johnny Depp version or the older Gene Wilder version better.
+Each are a little creepy in their own right.

 - For the Coffee Cake